Our schedule is 9:00 a.m. to 4:35 p.m.

 Caring about others is valuable and necessary.
 Service learning hours are required for each grade level, and each student completes more than 100 hours of community service.
-ARS students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
-Our girls have over 10,000 hours of service combined each year.
+Ann Richards School students partner with local non-profit organizations and work on projects ranging from environmental conservation to arts programs for children and the elderly.
+Our girls have over 70,000 hours of service combined each year.

 We use newsletters, flyers, communication from teachers and staff, email, Twitter, and our website.
-Our doors are always open to discuss any questions or concerns that you might have about your student’s experience at ARS.
+Our doors are always open to discuss any questions or concerns that you might have about your student’s experience.